-The purpose of Data Privacy Day is to raise awareness and promote privacy and data protection best practices.
+What is Data Privacy Day?
+The purpose of the day is to raise awareness and promote privacy and data protection best practices.
 It is currently observed in the United States, Canada, Israel and 47 European countries.

-It's been running since 2006 and takes place on the same date each year - 28th January.
+It's been running since 2006 and takes place on the same date each year on 28th January.

 Digital Only Banking